 10 As a final robustness check we sorted the subsamples of firms based on the predicted bond rating measure (low, medium and high) into small and large firms.
 Within both the small and large firm subsamples the results of the estimation show that as the probability of the firm having a bond rating rises, the firms behave as if they are less constrained by debt capacity.
-The results of this exercise also show that the predicted bond rating measure has informational content beyond simply as a proxy for firm size.
+The results of this exercise show that the predicted bond rating measure has significant informational content beyond that contained in firm size and thus we are not simply replicating the split used by Frank and Goyal (2003).
 These results are not reported for the sake of brevity.